Best Enclosure Size for African Fat-Tailed Gecko

 Seasonal Habitat Adjustments for African Fat-Tailed Gecko

 African Fat-Tailed Gecko's terrarium setup requires seasonal modifications to maintain optimal comfort and safety year-round.
 During warm months, ensure adequate ventilation and cooling for your 20 gallon minimum reptile—reptiles of this species can be sensitive to heat stress.
 Provide shaded rest areas and consider cooling accessories appropriate for African Fat-Tailed Gecko's size.
 Cold weather demands insulated resting spots, draft elimination around the terrarium, and potentially supplemental heating rated safe for reptiles.
-Spring and autumn transitions often bring allergens and temperature fluctuations; monitor your African Fat-Tailed Gecko's comfort during these periods and adjust bedding and environmental controls accordingly.
-Humidity management is equally important—excessively dry or damp conditions can affect respiratory health and coat condition in African Fat-Tailed Gecko reptiles across their 15-20+ years lifespan.
+Spring and autumn transitions often bring allergens and temperature fluctuations; monitor your African Fat-Tailed Gecko's comfort during these periods and adjust substrate and environmental controls accordingly.
+Humidity management is equally important—excessively dry or damp conditions can affect respiratory health and skin condition in African Fat-Tailed Gecko reptiles across their 15-20+ years lifespan.